-- a) in the case of Clothall, be limited to those forms of development identified as not inappropriate in the Green Belt in national planning policy, including limited affordable housing on a rural exception site to meet an identified need in the local community; - b) in the case of Luffenhall, be limited to those forms of development allowed by policies CGB1 and CGB4 in the North Hertfordshire Local Plan (excluding new housing, other than where it involves the conversion or replacement of an existing building); and - c) maintain the rural appearance and physical form of these villages, with narrow lanes bordered with trees and hedgerows, a lack of continuous urban frontages, most houses set well back from the road and an absence of footpaths and street lighting.
+- a) in the case of Clothall, except in very special circumstances, be limited to those forms of development identified as not inappropriate in the Green Belt in national planning policy, including limited affordable housing on a rural exception site to meet an identified need in the local community; - b) in the case of Luffenhall, be limited to those forms of development allowed by the North Hertfordshire Local Plan (excluding new housing, other than where it involves the conversion or replacement of an existing building); and - c) maintain the rural appearance and physical form of these villages, with narrow lanes bordered with trees and hedgerows, a lack of continuous urban frontages, most houses set well back from the road and an absence of footpaths and street lighting.

-The village of Clothall is, like Bygrave, classed as a category c settlement in the North Hertfordshire Local Plan, and 'washed over' by the Green Belt.
-This means that opportunities for development within or immediately adjoining Clothall are very limited, in the same way as they are in Bygrave.
-National policy does however allow for replacement buildings and modest extensions, limited affordable housing on a 'rural exception site' to meet an identified local need (where provided for in local planning policies37) and facilities for agriculture, outdoor sport and recreation38.
+7.4 The village of Clothall is, like Bygrave, proposed to be classified as a 'category c' settlement in the new North Hertfordshire Local Plan, and 'washed over' by the Green Belt.
+This means that opportunities for development within or immediately adjoining Clothall will continue to be very limited, in the same way as they are in Bygrave.
+National policy does however allow for replacement buildings and modest extensions, limited affordable housing on a 'rural exception site' to meet an identified local need (where provided for in local planning policies) and facilities for agriculture, outdoor sport and recreation.

-Any rural exception site proposed for Clothall village would need to be small in size, address a specific identified need for affordable housing in the local community, and ensure that the affordable homes provided remain affordable in perpetuity.
-Further policy on rural exception sites is set out in policy CGB2a in the North Hertfordshire Local Plan.
+7.5 Any rural exception site proposed for Clothall village would need to be small in size, address a specific identified need for affordable housing in the local community, and ensure that the affordable homes provided remain affordable in perpetuity.
+Further policy on rural exception sites is set out in policy CGB2a in the new North Hertfordshire Local Plan.